bminixhofer/permon/README.md

 ## Running the tool

-Once installed, run `./performance.py` in the terminal to use the tool.
+Once installed, run `./performance.py` in the terminal to use the GUI version of the tool.
+To use the terminal frontend, run `./performance.py -t` or `./performance.py --terminal`.

 ## License